SRivasCode/newrepo/README.md

 I hope to become better at GitHub!
-'Better is the end of a matter then its beginning'
+"Better is the end of a matter then its beginning."